buildbot/buildbot/master/docs/tutorial/docker.rst

   For example, Standard Ubuntu, Debian and Arch systems.
 * Packages: lxc, iptables, ca-certificates, and bzip2 packages.
 * Local clock on time or slightly in the future for proper SSL communication.
+* This tutorial uses docker-compose to run a master, a worker, and a postgresql database server

 Installation
 ------------